J-A-I-L/first-app/README.md

 # FirstApp

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.24.
+This project is the first application of Maximilian Schwarzmüller's Angular 2 course.
+Link to the course: https://www.udemy.com/the-complete-guide-to-angular-2

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.